d-smith/node-api-reflector/README.md

 [Access Tokens](http://docs.xtracmobileappapi.apiary.io/#accesstokens) can be created or revoked.

-Creating an access token requires a valid username and password.
+Creating an access token via the password grant_type requires a valid username and password.
 If the reflector receives a request with a usename of `notauser`, the error for invalid user name or password is returned.